 Find out: Top 10 GED Study Tips

-To take the GED test in Georgia, test takers must:
+To take the GED test in Georgia, test takers must meet the following Georgia GED requirements:

 - Be at least 18 years old (16 and 17-year-olds can also take the test but must meet additional requirements).